Mapwize/mapwize-ui-android/README.md

 // See Information Button section below. void onInformationButtonClick(MapwizeObject mapwizeObject)
-// The fragment is ready to use. void onFragmentReady(MapboxMap mapboxMap, MapwizePlugin mapwizePlugin)
+// The fragment is ready to use. void onFragmentReady(MapboxMap mapboxMap, MapwizePlugin mapwizeMap)
 // The user clicked on the follow user button but no location has been found. void onFollowUserButtonClickWithoutLocation();
 // Method called when a place or a place list is selected.
 Return true if you want to show the information button in the bottom view.